 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to chlorambucil or certain other cancer medicines, or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to chlorambucil or to similar cancer medicines, or if you are pregnant.

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.